Superconvergent pseudostress-velocity finite element methods for the Oseen and Navier-Stokes equations: Experiments

-\emph{Problem 3:} Consider the Oseen equation \eqref{Oseen1} on the unit square $\Omega=[0,1]^2$ with $c=0$, $\bm{b}=(500,1)^T$, $\bm{g}=\bm{0}$, $\bm{f}=5000(x_2,-x_1)^T$.
-In the end, we use the same adaptive algorithm in Problem 2 to solve this convection-dominated example.
+Consider the Oseen equation \eqref{Oseen1} on the unit square $\Omega=[0,1]^2$ with $c=0$, $\bm{b}=(500,1)^\top$, $\bm{g}=\bm{0}$, $\bm{f}=5000(x_2,-x_1)^\top$.
+In the end, we use the same adaptive algorithm in Subsection \ref{subsectionAMR} to solve this convection-dominated example.
 The initial grid is given in Figure \ref{BoundaryLayer} (left).
 The marked set in \eqref{mark} is replaced by

-Due to the convection coefficient $\bm{b}=(500,1)^T$, the exact solution $\bm{u}$ near the axis $x_1=1$ is rapidly changing to preserve the homogeneous Dirichlet boundary condition.
-It can be observed from Figures \ref{BoundaryLayer} and \ref{u1u2} that the adaptive mixed method is able to capture the boundary layer without using a uniformly fine grid.
+Due to the convection coefficient $\bm{b}=(500,1)^\top$, the exact solution $\bm{u}$ near the axis $x_1=1$ is rapidly changing to preserve the homogeneous Dirichlet boundary condition.
+It can be observed from Figures \ref{BoundaryLayer} and \ref{u1u2} that the adaptive mixed method is able to capture the boundary layer by adaptively graded grids.